 3. Know Why People Choose You

-Jason: Generally, what we'd look at is getting feedback from your existing customer base and suppliers.
+What our business looks at is getting feedback from your existing customer base and suppliers.
 Go and talk to your employees or contractors.
 You could go to friends and family just to get that sounding board and start to really shake that up.

-If the feedback that you're receiving isn't lining up with your “Why”, there is something amiss at that point.
-There's got to be some realignment because the “Why” stitches everything together and where you want to head.
-If you can't get that alignment and what you're projecting out there, there's got to be some time and attention spent on that.
+If the feedback that you’re receiving isn’t lining up with your “why”, there is something amiss at that point.
+There’s got to be some realignment because the “why” stitches everything together and where you want to head.
+If you can’t get that alignment and what you’re projecting out there, there’s got to be some time and attention spent on that.

-Jason: If you've genuinely got some concerns in your “Why”, I encourage anyone to take the time.
-When we're all stuck in the grind, Monday to Friday is not the time to do it.
+If you’ve genuinely got some concerns in your “why”, I encourage anyone to take the time.
+When we’re all stuck in the grind, Monday to Friday is not the time to do it.
 You need to get away from things and turn off those outside influences to really drill down on that.

 Have some time on that and start to line it up starting with the feedback.
-There is absolutely no reason why you can't spend time on this during the different phases of your life.
-You've always got to get that alignment and revisit your “What” on a regular basis.
+There is absolutely no reason why you can’t spend time on this during the different phases of your life.
+You’ve always got to get that alignment and revisit your “what” on a regular basis.

 Revisit Your Why on a Regular Basis